neharehan2005/HabitBloom-Interactive-Habit-Garden-App/README.md

 ## ✨ Key Features

 ### 🌿 Habit Management
-- Add, edit, and delete habits with ease
+- Add, and delete habits with ease
 - Clean, intuitive interface designed for daily use
 - Duplicate detection to keep your garden organized